 - 1. Eligible Initial Applications must meet all of the following requirements: - a.
 Be a qualified low-income housing development, containing qualified low-income buildings and low-income units; - b.
 Comply with the Fair Housing Act, as applicable; - c.
 Comply with the Fair Housing Act design and construction requirements for units that are considered "covered multifamily dwellings" designed and constructed "for first occupancy" after March 13, 1991, using one of HUD's recognized safe harbors; - d.
 Comply with the Americans with Disabilities Act (ADA), as applicable; and - e.
-Comply with all applicable local building codes or State adopted building codes in the absence of local building codes. - 2.
-Site Utilities: Include documentation in the Initial Application from the relevant local jurisdiction verifying availability of electricity, water, sewer, and, if applicable, natural gas. - 3.
+Comply with all applicable local building codes or State adopted building codes in the absence of local building codes. - e.f.
+Comply with all requirements of the International Energy Conservation Code currently in useadopted by the State of Tennessee. - 2.
+Site Utilities: Include documentation in the Initial Application from the relevant local jurisdiction verifying availability of electricity, water, sewer, and, if applicable, natural gas.
+Septic fields are prohibited for buildings with more than 4 units.
+If an on-site treatment facility is proposed, the Initial Application must include a separate financing commitment for the development and maintenance of the facility. - 3.
 Financial Feasibility: Include documentation demonstrating that the development is financially feasible.
 The ownership entity for the proposed Development is structured as a single purpose entity and must be able to clearly show that the Development is financially sustainable based on income from operations.
 The sources and uses must be available at the time of Application.
 Lender and Investor LOIs should demonstrate that there will be no shortfall of funds during the construction period; and permanent finance is structured and included.
 THDA may require documentation not specifically included in the minimum documentation requirements to verify the reasonableness of operating costs, as determined by THDA, in its sole discretion. - 4.
 Financial Proforma: Include a 30-year pro-forma for the proposed development in the Initial application. - 5.
 Include one of the following minimum set-aside elections in the Initial Application, except for an Initial Application that proposes rehabilitation of a prior Housing Credit Development: - a.
 The 20/50 Test; or - b.
 The 40/60 Test; or - c.
 The Average Income Test.